Space debris: Lost equipment

-Space debris includes a glove lost by astronaut Ed White on the first American space-walk (EVA), a camera lost by Michael Collins near Gemini 10, a thermal blanket lost during STS-88, garbage bags jettisoned by Soviet cosmonauts during Mir's 15-year life, a wrench, and a toothbrush.
+Space debris includes a glove lost by astronaut Ed White on the first American spacewalk (EVA), a camera lost by Michael Collins near Gemini 10, a thermal blanket lost during STS-88, garbage bags jettisoned by Soviet cosmonauts during Mir's 15-year life, a wrench, and a toothbrush.
 Sunita Williams of STS-116 lost a camera during an EVA.
 During an STS-120 EVA to reinforce a torn solar panel, a pair of pliers was lost, and in an STS-126 EVA, Heidemarie Stefanyshyn-Piper lost a briefcase-sized tool bag.

 Boosters

-Rocket upper stages which end up in orbit are a significant source of space debris.
-In characterizing the problem of space debris, it was learned that much debris was due to rocket upper stages (e.g. the Inertial Upper Stage) which end up in orbit, and break up due to decomposition of unvented unburned fuel.
+A significant portion of debris is due to rocket upper stages (e.g. the Inertial Upper Stage) breaking up due to decomposition of unvented fuel.
 The first such instance involved the launch of the Transit-4a satellite in 1961.
-Two hours after insertion the Ablestar upper stage exploded.
-But even boosters that don't break apart can be a problem as a major known impact event involved an (intact) Ariane booster.
+Two hours after insertion, the Ablestar upper stage exploded.
+Even boosters that don't break apart can be a problem.
+A major known impact event involved an (intact) Ariane booster.